 All fines (except towing) DOUBLE after 21 days.

-Citations may be paid online via your parking account or in person at the Parking Services desk at the Welcome Center Garage or by mailing a check or money payable to The University of Houston.
+Citations may be paid online via your parking account or in person at the parking offices located in University Lofts or the Stadium Garage (next to Taco Cabana), or by mailing a check or money payable to The University of Houston.
 Visitors may pay citations by clicking here.